rcedgar/balifam/README.md

 should not be used.

 `info/`
-Contains one file, ids.txt, which is a list of set identifiers used as filenames in `ref/` and `in/`.
+Contains one file, `ids.txt`, which is a list of set identifiers used as filenames in `ref/` and `in/`.

 Accuracy of alignments made by an algorithm can be asssessed by `qscore` (https://github/rcedgar/qscore).